An awesome combination of machine and hand-built trail, technical features, small hills, beautiful lakes and creeks!

 The first part of the trail parallels 90th street and rides fast, eventually heading down a bermed descent, then heads back up through some berms and rollers.
-After this, you'll be riding on a doubletrack section that goes over a wooden bridge, keep your eye out for other trail users here as this is two-way trail, also shared with the Wright County hiking trail.
-After this, you'll emerge into a prairie and start riding some newer trail built late 2014, which eventually winds around "bald hill" giving great views when the leaves are down.
-At the end of this section, you have a choice to ride an optional loop that returns you near the bridge crossing.
+After this, you'll be riding on a doubletrack section that goes over a wooden bridge, keep your eye out for other trail users here as this is a two-way trail, also shared with the Wright County hiking trail.
+After this, you'll emerge into a prairie and start riding some newer trail built late 2014, which eventually winds around "Bald Hill" giving great views when the leaves are down.
+At various points, you'll have the option to turn back towards the trailhead for a smaller loop.

 Halfway through the loop, you'll come to a bridge crossing in the NE corner of the park.
 This is a significant decision point - cross the bridge over the creek to ride all the way around the chain of lakes, or continue riding the trail on the south bank of the creek.